Methanol Injection Vs Ice Box Vs Interchiller

 Most often if a large IAT reduction is shown this is because it is evaporating on the actual IAT sensor, hitting and cooling the sensor more so than cooling the air.

-This makes sense for several reasons the methanol is obviously denser than air (heavier) even when sprayed in a fine mist, it therefore is more likely to hit hot surfaces and evaporate on those surfaces and cool the surfaces off instead of cooling the air mass since the air mass is so much lighter than the methanol and the metal surfaces that the methanol comes into contact with, as example the intake tube or supercharger rotors.
+This makes sense for several reasons the methanol is obviously denser than air (heavier) even when sprayed in a fine mist, it therefore is more likely to hit hot surfaces and evaporate on those surfaces and cool the surfaces off instead of cooling the air mass since the air mass is so much lighter than the methanol (meth isn’t going to smash into an air molecule and just evaporate) it’s the metal surfaces that the methanol comes into contact with, as example the intake tube or supercharger rotors.
+Touching these can be cold with your hand which leads people to believe the air inside it will be cold, when it’s simply not.

 In this video you can see exactly this, it has cooled the snout/bearing housing.
 What you are seeing is ice formation as the surface is now nice and cold and because this is a 50/50 water meth mix the water is freezing and sticking to the cold surface: